-John is an associate specialising in international commercial arbitration with experience of advising clients in arbitration under the ICC, LCIA, JCAA, AAA and UNCITRAL Rules.
-He holds a PhD in international commercial arbitration and has a particular focus on the pharmaceuticals sector, as well as advising Japanese business conglomerates and technology companies.
-Having trained with the firm, John has been based in Herbert Smith Freehills' Tokyo office for five years, and is currently on a two-year secondment to our London office.
+John is a senior associate within the dispute resolution practice in Tokyo, specialising in international commercial arbitration with experience of working for clients in arbitration under the ICC, LCIA, JCAA, AAA and UNCITRAL Rules.
+He holds a PhD in international commercial arbitration and has a particular focus on the pharmaceuticals and technology sectors.
+John has been with the Tokyo office for over five years, including as a trainee, and recently completed a two-year secondment with the dispute resolution team in our London office.

-In addition to his dispute resolution specialism, John has spent time on secondment to the legal department of a major Japanese entertainment company, advising on general corporate matters.
-He has published in both English and Japanese on international commercial arbitration, international trade and international IP infringement.
+John has published in both English and Japanese on international commercial arbitration, international trade and international IP infringement.
 He is a founding member of the Young Japan Association of Arbitrators, and an editor of the World Arbitration Reporter, Japanese Yearbook of International Law and Doing Business In Japan.

 - a Japanese pharmaceutical company in its anticipated ICC arbitration in New York, in a licensing dispute with an American pharmaceutical company with regards to issues arising from the termination of a licensing agreement for the development, commercialisation and distribution of a medical device in Japan